 The Basingstoke Canal is a perfect place for a waterside stroll when it’s hot, as the trees provide plenty of shade.
 However, if you prefer to get on the water, head to Basingstoke Canal Visitor Centre.

 Here you can hire canoes or kayaks for 60 or 90 minutes.
 Or, you might prefer to rent a pedalo or rowing boat and let someone else do the hard work!
+Just perfect for a sunny day in Surrey!

 We always park at Frimley lodge Park and walk through the park and along the towpath to the Visitor Centre.
 Alternatively, you could drive directly there and park for free at the centre.